- Availability: Available now

-We come to your tents at 5:00 am with a hot coca tea to wake you up and enjoy the great morning view with the sunrise over the sakantay mountain, after 5 minutes we provide you with warm water in buckets so you may washed up and wake up in a better way, then we give bewteen 30 to 40 minutes to pack essentials and then have breakfast for another 30 minutes.
+We come to your tents at 5:00 am. with a hot coca tea or coffee to you wake up in a better mood. five minutes later, we provide you with lukewarm water in buckets so you may washed up and wake and get ready for another magical day.

-Following we start ascending on the lares trek for four hours through a stretch with amazing views of the blue lagoon, with andean geese, andean gulls and wild ducks inside it and imponent snowy mountains around us; upon our arrival to the Silver Cross mountain pass we will stay astonished due to the incredible 360 degrees view of the Colque Cruz glacier and the mountains around it.
+Upon our arrival to the Colquecruz Pass, we will stay astonished due to the incredible 360 degrees view of the Colque Cruz glacier and the rugged mountains around it.

-On the mountain pass our guide will share interesting facts about the lares trek, the glaciers and lagoons while we enjoy a sandwich and hot drinks provided by our porters, later we descend for two hours through an region crowded of green bluish lagoons towards our lunch spot; where our team will be waiting with cooled drinks and a delicious buffet lunch.
+On the mountain pass our guide will share interesting facts about the Lares Trek and Short Inca Trail, the glaciers and lagoons; while we enjoy a sandwich and hot drinks provided by our porters.
+We descend for one hour to our lunch spot; Here our team will be waiting with cooled drinks and a rewarding buffet lunch.